Introduction

 Install a Sag Rod

-Choose the Right Rod: Select a sag rod that can effectively support the door’s weight.
+Choose the Right Rod: Pick a sag rod that can effectively support the weight of the door.

-Install Properly: Ensure it’s installed at the correct angle to counteract the sag.
+Install Properly: Make sure the sag rod is installed at the right angle to counteract the sagging.

 Preventing Future Door Sagging